Why we built this

 Try it

-You’ll add your first task in under a minute.
+You'll add your first task in under a minute.
+You'll wonder why you ever spent twenty minutes organizing one.